Isra Khuja, Esq.

 Prior to law school, Isra earned her B.A. from Wayne State University with a double major in Honors Political Science and English, graduating cum laude.

-Isra is fluent in reading and writing Arabic.
+Isra is fluent in Arabic.

 “There are certain intricacies of the business world business litigators must understand, and since each business and client is unique, it keeps me on my toes and always learning.” – Isra Khuja, Detroit Legal News, 4/15/2021